 Whiteface at Lake Placid, New York

-The annual Holiday Village Stroll Dec.
-9-11 is the best Lake Placid Christmas event because it’s an entire weekend full of fun festivities for families and kids.
+The annual Holiday Village Stroll is among Lake Placid’s great holiday events, featuring an entire weekend full of fun festivities for families and kids in early December.
 Choose between ice skating and ugly sweater parties on Friday.
 Have breakfast with Santa at the Grand Adirondack Hotel Saturday morning, then decorate cookies in the evening.
-Finally, see a matinee showing of The Polar Express at the Palace Theatre with free popcorn and a special gift for the first 300 kids.
+Finally, see a matinee showing of The Polar Express on Sunday at the Palace Theatre with free popcorn and a special gift for the first 300 kids.
 Say hi to Santa who will be making an appearance in several locations.

 » Check out lodging options at White Face.